4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 Changdeokgung Palace

-Changdeok stands out compared to Gyeongbukgung because its buildings blend in with the natural topography instead of dominating it; its construction style retains elements of the previous Three Kingdoms period of Korean history.
+Changdeok stands out from Gyeongbukgung because its buildings blend in with the natural topography instead of dominating it; its construction style retains elements of the previous Three Kingdoms period of Korean history.
 Actually, the palace was built specifically to replace Gyeongbuk.

-Apart from the impressive historical buildings, today’s main points of attraction are Changdeok’s gardens.
+Apart from the impressive historical buildings, today’s main attraction is Changdeok’s gardens.

-The Huwon, or Rear Garden, was originally constructed for the use of the royal family and palace women.
-The lotus pond is surrounded by hundreds of different trees and plant species; some trees are more than 300 years old.
-The Jade Stream area contains a U-shaped water channel initially used for floating wine cups; there is a small waterfall above it.
+The Huwon, or Rear Garden, was originally constructed for the royal family and palace women.
+Hundreds of trees and plant species surround the lotus pond, some over 300 years old.
+The Jade Stream area contains a U-shaped water channel initially used for floating wine cups; a small waterfall is above it.

 The Gemuwon, or Forbidden Garden, was destined for the exclusive use of the king.
 Today, many Koreans call it Biwon, or Secret Garden.